 The beginnings of VACUUMSCHMELZE

 In 1913, Dr. Wilhelm Rohn, head of the Physical Experimental Laboratory at W.C.
 Heraeus GmbH in Hanau, developed a process for melting metals in a vacuum.
-His aim was to replace precious metals such as platinum or rhodium, which were highly sought after on the world markets and correspondingly expensive - they could be melted in air - with cheaper non-precious metals such as chromium-nickel alloys.
+His aim was to replace precious metals such as platinum and rhodium, which were in high demand and correspondingly expensive on the world markets, with cheaper non-precious metals such as chromium-nickel alloys that could be melted in air.